Configure Visual Builder for the Wholesale CBDC Sample Application

 Organization Names

-This business objects has four fields in the Data tab and helps connect the Oracle Blockchain Platform instances with the right backend for each bank.
+This business object has four fields on the Data page, and is used to connect the Oracle Blockchain Platform instances with the correct backend for each bank.
 For example, if a user enters Bank1

 with Bank1

 .
-That way, whenever a user associated with Bank1
+This way, whenever a user associated with Bank1

-logs in, the system knows to pull data from the FI1
+logs in, the system knows to pull data from the ParticipantOrg1

 and mspId